portugueslab/lotr/README.md

 Once analysis notebooks are completed, they should be moved to the `notebooks/testable` folder.
 All notebooks there will be executed by pytest (no controls on the results though).

+### Regenerate local figures
 To regenerate all figures in the figures folder, run:
 ```
 pytest --cov --nbmake "./notebooks/testable/"  -n=auto
 ```

+### Export all notebooks:
 To export all testable notebooks to PDFs, you can run the following script:
 ```
 python ...lotr/scripts/export_all_notebooks.py
 ```
+Exporting the notebooks will also regenerate figures!